Debt Management

 Not every aggressive or unpleasant interaction with a recovery agent rises to the level of an RBI guideline violation.
 The following specific behaviours are clearly actionable:

-Calls before 8 AM or after 7 PM (with documentation of date and time).
+Calls before 8 AM or after 7 PM.

 Abusive, threatening, or humiliating language in any communication channel.